eng-ahmedmostafa/eng-ahmedmostafa/README.md

 ## 🛠 Languages & Tools
 `c` • `c++` • `AVR` • `yocto` • `Django` • `GCP` •  `matlab` • `pandas` • `python` • `pytorch`

-✨ *“I believe the best products live at the intersection of technology and empathy.”*